-The morning only program is FREE to all enrolled students.
-The total fee for the SummerPrep full day program is $300 per child.
-Half of the fee will be due to Community Prepatory school on June 27th and the balance will be due no later than the first day of the program, July 1st.
-Students not enrolled in the full day program will be charged a single day enrollment fee of $30 (per day) if they stay for the full program.
-If a student is picked up from the morning program at or after 1pm, there will be a charge of $15 for that day.
+The morning-only program is $15 to all enrolled students, due upon registration.
+The total fee for the SummerPrep full-day program is $300 per child.
+Half of the fee will be due to Community Prepatory School on June 29th, and the balance will be due no later than the first day of the program, July 3rd.
+Students not enrolled in the full-day program will be charged a single-day enrollment fee of $30 (per day) if they stay for the full program.
+If a student is picked up from the morning program at or after 1 p.m., there will be a charge of $15 for that day.

-During the recreational component of the Summer Prep program students will be supervised by one intern and one Community Prep staff person per grade.
+During the recreational component of the Summer Prep program, full-day students will be supervised by one intern and one Community Prep staff person per grade.
 Community Preparatory School adheres to state regulations for staff/child ratio of one adult per every thirteen children.

 Release of Children